-From battleships and aircraft carriers to submarines and destroyers, the duty of the personnel assigned to shipyards is to ensure these vessels remain in proper, working order and battle-ready.
+The duty of the personnel assigned to shipyards is to ensure that vessels—from battleships and aircraft carriers to submarines and destroyers—remain in proper, working order and that these vessels are battle-ready.

-Please view our extensive shipyard listings above for information about asbestos exposure at a specific U.S. shipyard.
+Please view our extensive shipyard listing above for information about asbestos exposure at a specific U.S. shipyard.

 Navy Veterans and Asbestos Exposure